sourceduty/EV_Builder/README.md

 ![Tesla](https://github.com/user-attachments/assets/638188a4-6a83-4059-b8c8-aa1becf5c95d)

 Creating a digital twin for the 2025 Tesla Model 3 involves replicating its systems and components in a virtual environment to analyze performance, optimize design, and predict behavior.
-To begin, we’ll focus on the entire vehicle simulation, which includes modeling the powertrain, battery, motor, drivetrain, thermal management, and overall vehicle dynamics.
+This simulation is the entire vehicle simulation, which includes modeling the powertrain, battery, motor, drivetrain, thermal management, and overall vehicle dynamics.

 ```
 % Tesla Model 3 Digital Twin Simulation